|

 and mangroves, whose beds extend into the sea, indicating

 a healthy and thriving ecosystem.
-Overnight on the Alta.
+Overnight on the Grace.

 On Isabela Island, we'll make